-A: You are being asked by the Company to vote on four matters: (1) the election of three Class III directors: DeLyle W. Bloomquist, Paul G. Boynton and Mark E. Gaumond (information about each nominee is included in the "Information as to Nominees for Election to the Board of Directors" section); (2) the approval, in a non-binding vote, of the compensation of our named executive officers as disclosed in this Proxy Statement (referred to herein as "Say on Pay", information can be found in the "Advisory Vote on Say on Pay" section); (3) approval of the Rayonier Advanced Materials Inc. 2017 Incentive Stock Plan (more information can be found in "Item 3"); and (4) ratification of Grant Thornton LLP as the Company's independent registered public accounting firm for 2017 (more information can be found in the "Ratification of Independent Registered Public Accounting Firm" section).
+A: You are being asked by the Company to vote on four matters: (1) the election of three Class I directors: Charles E. Adair, Julie A. Dill and James F. Kirsch (information about each nominee is included in the "Information as to Nominees for Election to the Board of Directors" section); (2) the approval, in a non-binding vote, of the compensation of our named executive officers as disclosed in this Proxy Statement (referred to herein as "Say on Pay", information can be found in the "Advisory Vote on Say on Pay" section); (3) approval of the French Sub-Plan to be implemented under the Rayonier Advanced Materials Inc. 2017 Incentive Stock Plan (information can be found in "Item 3"); and (4) ratification of Grant Thornton LLP as the Company's independent registered public accounting firm for 2018 (information can be found in the "Ratification of Independent Registered Public Accounting Firm" section).
 The Board of Directors recommends that you vote "FOR" each of the director nominees listed above and "FOR" each of the other proposals.